noaione/yuusha-shoukan-ln/sources/v09/seriousact.md

 [SHADDUUUUUUP!
 I’m a serious character!
 I’m the serious of the serious.
 I’m seriousness, and seriousness is me.]

-[No, I don’t know what you’re talking about anymore...but if you accept being a gag character, you might have a chance of appearing in the main story, you know?]
+[No, I don’t know what you’re talking about anymore... but if you accept being a gag character, you might have a chance of appearing in the main story, you know?]